PatrikRasch/top-wheres-waldo/README.md

 [View the project live by clicking here](https://patrikrasch.github.io/top-wheres-waldo/)

-## A fully functional photo tagging app written in TypeScript using React and Tailwind
+## A fully functional app written in TypeScript using React and Tailwind

 ## Demo